deploy

 Lambda

-properties in the AWS::Lambda::Function
+properties in AWS::Lambda::Function

 and AWS::Serverless::Function